-The rather simple principles of the early contributions to location theory are put into question in times when intellectual property, human and financial capital are the most important input factors.
+The rather simple principles of the early contributions to location theory are called into question in times when intellectual property, human and financial capital are the most important input factors.
 Consequently, advances in communication technology and its role in the process of technological change and the diffusion of innovation have influenced the literature on the economics of location (for example Audretsch and Feldman 1996 or Autant-Bernard 2002).
 For some time it was argued that the importance of locational factors would decrease with the emergence of information and telecommunication technologies.
-Theoretical and empirical work has reacted to this preconception arguing that the importance of local proximity is not declining since global competition increases the value of knowledge-based economic activity (for example Audretsch 1998, Basevi and Ottaviano 2002, or Autant-Bernard 2002 for a discussion).
-Knowledge as opposed to information may be generated and transmitted less efficiently over longer distances so that innovation success may therefore still be to a great extent reliant on local factors (for example Baptista and Swann 1998, Cohen and Levinthal

-1989).
-While marginal cost of transmitting information across geographic space have in fact significantly decreased, the marginal cost of transmitting knowledge, and especially tacit knowledge, still rise with distance (for example Audretsch 1998 and von Hippel 1994).
+Theoretical and empirical work has reacted to this preconception, arguing that the importance of local proximity is not declining, since global competition increases the value of knowledge-based economic activity (see, for example, Audretsch 1998, Basevi and Ottaviano 2002, or Autant-Bernard 2002 for a discussion).
+Knowledge as opposed to information may be generated and transmitted less efficiently over longer distances.
+Innovation success may therefore still be highly reliant on local factors (for example Baptista and Swann 1998, Cohen and Levinthal 1989).
+While marginal costs of transmitting information across geographic space have in fact significantly decreased, the marginal cost of transmitting knowledge, and especially tacit knowledge, still rises with distance (for example Audretsch 1998 and von Hippel 1994).

-Stuart and Sorenson (2003), explaining firm co-location in high-technology industries, suggest that industries cluster, because entrepreneurs may have difficulties to access essential resources and benefit from making use of social and professional ties.
+Stuart and Sorenson (2003), explaining firm co-location in high-technology industries, suggest that industries cluster because entrepreneurs may have difficulties accessing essential resources which they may seek to overcome by making use of social and professional ties.
 However, they find that locational factors that promote firm founding rates in a certain region may differ from those factors which are essential for firm performance in that region.
-Thus, analyzing firm performance and how it is affected by different locational conditions, leads to analyzing the direct effects of locational determinants.
-This includes also incentives set through governmental policies as well as investment incentives that stem from factors that are already a result of given locational productivity drivers.
+Thus, analyzing firm performance, and how it is affected by different locational conditions, means analyzing the direct effects of locational determinants.
+This also includes incentives set by governmental policies, as well as investment incentives stemming from factors that are a result of given locational productivity drivers.

 A variety of theoretical and empirical studies show the effects of agglomeration and localization economies on production efficiency (Shefer 1973, Richardson 1974 or Sveikauskas 1975, Harhoff 1999 and Rosenthal and Strange 2001).
-Agglomeration economies can be described as positive returns to scale at regional level, e.g. the advantage to locate in a particular area increases with the number of firms in this area.
-Agglomeration economies can be the result of firms benefiting from more specialized suppliers in areas with a higher industry concentration (Marshall 1920) or of the existence of localized knowledge externalities (Jaffe et al. 1993, Ellison and Glaser 1999).
+Agglomeration economies can be described as positive returns to scale at regional level, e.g. the advantage of locating in a particular area increases with the number of firms in the area.
+Agglomeration economies can come about when firms benefit from more specialized suppliers in areas with a higher industry concentration (Marshall 1920), or result from the existence of localized knowledge externalities (Jaffe et al. 1993, Ellison and Glaser 1999).1

-The motivation for analyzing these questions lies in the relevance of such findings in the design of regional development policies aiming at fostering innovation in different regional settings.
+The motivation for analyzing these questions lies in the relevance of such findings in the design of regional development policies aimed at fostering innovation in different regional settings.

 Strange et al. (2006) address the aspect of uncertainty-driven agglomeration.
-The need for skilled workers and technological innovativeness are prominent examples of such forces.
-Interestingly, they find that the agglomeration force of the latter is associated with city size while the former one relates to industry clustering.
-Thus, firms facing uncertain needs for specialized labor skills benefit from agglomeration while technological uncertainty encourages agglomeration forces (see also Jaffe et al. 1993 and Audretsch and Feldman 1996).
-The authors use data from the 1999 Canadian Survey of Innovation that provides information on firms' perceptions of their competitive environments and success factors.
+The need for skilled workers and technological innovativeness are prominent examples of such agglomeration forces.
+Interestingly, they find that the agglomeration force of technological innovativeness is associated with city size, while the need for skilled workers relates to industry clustering.
+Thus, firms facing uncertain needs for specialized labor skills benefit from agglomeration while technological uncertainty encourages agglomeration (see also Jaffe et al. 1993 and Audretsch and Feldman 1996).
+The authors use data from the 1999 Canadian Survey of Innovation.
+The survey provides information on firms' perceptions of their competitive environments and success factors.
 The authors' approach differs from existing agglomeration studies (such as Henderson et al. 1995, Henderson 2003, and Rigby and Essletzbichler 2002) in the way that they incorporate firm perception.
-However, the aspect of innovation performance of firms has not been addressed in any of these studies.
+However, none of these studies addresses firms' innovation performance.